An ICE Nurse Revealed That A Georgia Detention Center Is Performing Mass Hysterectomies

-On Monday, a nurse at a private immigration detention center in Georgia came forward about a range of dangerous medical practices at a U.S. Immigrations and Customs Enforcement (ICE) facility.
-According to her, the center has not only ignored COVID-19 protocols, but is actively performing mass hysterectomies on detained people.
+On Monday, a nurse at a private immigration detention centre in Georgia, USA, came forward about a range of dangerous medical practices at a U.S. Immigrations and Customs Enforcement (ICE) facility.
+According to her, the centre has not only ignored COVID-19 protocols, but is actively performing mass hysterectomies on detained people.

 The whistleblower, Dawn Wooten, worked at the Irwin County Detention Center (ICDC) — which is operated by LaSalle Corrections — where she allegedly witnessed the company’s refusal to test detainees for COVID-19 as well as spoke to several people who each had their uterus removed as part of an unwarranted hysterectomy procedure.
 According to the official complaint lodged with the Office of the Inspector General for the Department of Homeland Security, Wooten said that the facility was performing hysterectomies on people who reported having heavy menstrual cycles or other more serious pain, but that “everybody’s uterus cannot be that bad.”